roy-t/MiniRTS/README.md

 When I implement a technique I want to focus purely on that technique and worry as little as possible about integrating it into the game engine.
 In the previous version of MiniEngine I often had to write a lot of boilerplate code to integrate a new technique.
 This boilerplate code does not contribute to my main or sub-goals so is effectively waste.
 In the latest version of MiniEngine I use techniques like source-generators and dependency injection to make my life as easy as possible.

 # Current state
-MiniEngine is an ongoing project, I've got a lot of plans for new features, and at the same time I still have to port a few old features from the old version.
+MiniEngine is an ongoing project, I've got a lot of plans for new features, and at the same time I still have to port the last few features from the old version.

 ## What's implemented?
 - An Entity/Component/System (ECS) with queries based on an entity's component signature and state (new, unchanged, changed, removed)
 - Physically Based Rendering using a linear, HDR compatible, workflow
-- Several light primitives: point, spot, image
+- Several light primitives: sun, point, spot, image
-- Filtered shadows using PCF
+- Cascaded shadow mapping, filtered using PCF
 - Tone mapping
+- Anti-aliasing using the FXAA 3.11 algorithm
+- Participating media (like fog) with shadows

 ## What's on the roadmap?
 - Start on documentation
-- Add all light primitives that are in vOld (directional, sun)
-- Cascaded shadow maps (already implemented in vOld)
-- FXAA (already implemented in vOld)
 - Particles (already implemented in vOld)
+- Create an example game to show how everything ties together

 # Running MiniEngine